redmorestudio/claude-mcp-marketing/README.md

 1. **Node.js not found**: Make sure Node.js is properly installed and in your PATH
 2. **Python not found**: Ensure Python is installed and in your PATH
-3. **Server not showing up**: Check the Claude Desktop configuration file to ensure it was properly updated
+3. **Server not showing up**: Restart Claude Desktop and check for the hammer icon
-4. **API key errors**: Verify you've added the correct API keys to the configuration file
+4. **API key errors**: Run the installer again to update your API keys

 If a specific MCP server fails to install, the others should still work.
 You can retry installing the failed server after fixing any issues.